Jimmy Graham: New Orleans Saints (second stint)

 On July 25, 2023, Graham signed a one-year deal with the Saints after spending the 2022 season out of football.

 Prior to their second preseason game against the Los Angeles Chargers, Graham was arrested on August 18, 2023, in Newport Beach, California, on suspicion of being under the influence of narcotics and obstructing a police officer.
 It was later revealed that Graham was disoriented and experiencing a medical episode, which team doctors suspect was caused by a seizure.
 As a result, the charges against Graham were dropped and he was released from the hospital the following morning.

-On September 24, 2023, Graham caught his first reception in 21 months on an 8-yard touchdown pass from Derek Carr in an 18–17 loss to the Packers.
-Graham celebrated this touchdown with a Lambeau Leap, and was welcomed by fans of his former team.
+On September 24, 2023, Graham caught his first reception in 21 months on an 8-yard touchdown pass from Derek Carr in a narrow 18–17 loss to the Packers.
+Graham celebrated this touchdown with a Lambeau Leap and was welcomed by fans of his former team.
 Graham appeared in 13 games and made two starts in the 2023 season.
-He had four receiving touchdowns.
+He had six receptions for 39 yards and four touchdowns.